 There's also MarisaB from Double Dealing Character.
 The game has a system where when you autocollect point or power items (whether by bombing or by using the auto-collect point at the top of the screen), it rewards you based on how many items you collected - 60+ items guarantees you a life piece, 3 of which make an extra life.
 This normally works fine, since you won't see 60+ items in one place very often.
 But MarisaB's bomb converts any bullets it hits into power items, which add to the collection total and make it ridiculously easy to gain lives by simply throwing the bomb into dense areas - and remember, just bombing causes an autocollect by itself, triggering another bonus.
+Run out of bombs?
+No problem, just kill yourself and you'll have a fresh new stock of three bombs to abuse again.
 See here for this in action.
 It helps that even apart from this sort of abuse, MarisaB has the highest raw power of any shot type in the game - and because of the power items spawned from the bombs, she will basically always be at full power.

 Even Touhou's best fangames are not immune to this, as ReimuA in the popular Touhou fangame Marine Benefit shows us.
 At first glance, she appears to be a basic forward-focus needles shot with a rather bad bomb to make up for the power of her shot - the bomb doesn't even hit the boss at all, only clearing the area directly around Reimu when the bomb button is pressed, and not moving to where Reimu moves during its duration.
 But this ignores one important thing about how the game works: in Marine Benefit, grazing increases the oxygen counter, which is what gives the player extra lives.
 Instead of the bomb being ReimuA's weakness, it's actually a godsend.
 Every time the player bombs, rushing up to the boss and grazing everything they shoot during the invincibility period can give the player a ridiculous amount of resources.
 For some idea of just how bad this can get, see here, where a player ends an attack with double the resources they came in with...despite dying six times, and making multiple mistakes.
 Or here, in which that same player demonstrates that it's a constant issue throughout the game, instead of just being the fault of that one attack.

-Tyrian has the Plasma Storm, a "sidekick" weapon that has limited ammo (although it regenerates slowly) but does massive damage and has a very fast fire rate - you can empty it's ten shots in about a second, which will easily wipe out anything that's not invulnerable.
+Tyrian has the Plasma Storm, a "sidekick" weapon that has only ten shots (that replenish slowly) but does massive damage and has a very fast fire rate—you can empty it in about a second, which will easily wipe out anything that's not invulnerable.
 Oh, and it's available before the first level.
-You can only afford one of two, but that's enough.
+You can only afford one at that point, but that's enough.
 It was toned down slightly in Tyrian 2000, but still retains most of its original awesomeness.

-Also, the Zica Flamethrower, a "sidekick" that fires a stream of flame that passes through enemies, allows one to "affect" an enemy that has a collision box, and then ram their ship into said enemy and One-Hit Kill them.
-This also includes almost any boss that is not invulnerable at the time.
-(This Game Breaker applies to any weapon with a penetration effect.)
+Also, the Zica Flamethrower, a "sidekick" that fires a stream of flame that passes through enemies, allows one to "affect" an enemy that has a collision box (including most bosses) and then ram them for a One-Hit Kill.
+This Game Breaker applies to any weapon with a penetration effect.

-Not a weapon-type Game Breaker, but something of note is that during Episode I, in Savara V, during the boss fight, you can stay in a spot away from the boss and intercept its shots for money.
-The best part?
-The bosses never have a time limit, so you can do this for as long as you like for bottomless amounts of money.
+Not a weapon-type Game Breaker, but something of note is that during Episode I, in Savara V, during the boss fight, you can stay in a spot away from the boss and intercept its shots for money indefinitely.

 The Spread Gun in Contra.
 Since it fires five shots at a time, you can destroy quite a few bosses with ease just by firing point-blank.
 And most other enemies only need one shot anyway.
-If you're a component platform player, the jig is up once you have this weapon.
+If you're a competent platformer player, the jig is up once you have this weapon.

 The Fire Gun in Contra III constantly does high damage to anything in the fire.
 Most bosses die in seconds if you aim it at their weak spots.
 Also the Laser Gun, which fires at a slow rate but also pierces through many enemies and kills bosses faster.